Mesmaroth/discord-AkephalosBot/README.md

 ### Adding commands:
 Please follow the format in `akebot/botCommands.json` in order to create or edit your commands.
 If you want to cusomize the output of `!commands` edit `commandList.txt`.

-  **Properties**:
+ **Command Properties**:
   - `command` or `command2`: Set the command you want this command to be triggered when someone types it
   - `type`: The type of command you are trying to make.
 Either `text` or `image`
   - `delay`: The amount of time to delay your command from being executed in milliseconds e.g 5000 = 5 seconds Without quotes
   - `typing`: Shows that the bot is typing depending on the length of your message Set this to either `true` or `false` without quotes
   - `message`: The output message you want to deliever after your command has been executed
   - `file`: Path to your file, including extension `pictures/example.png`
   - `filename`: Name of your file, be sure to include the extension if you want to display an image instead of uploading the image.